Benefits of the LIFE Program

-Whether a member needs transportation to the Senior LIFE Center or to other medical appointments within the community, free transportation is available.
+Whether a member needs transportation to the Senior LIFE Center or to other appointments within the community, transportation is available to all appointments approved by the interdisciplinary team.
 Senior LIFE provides ‘through-the-door’ transportation to the LIFE Center, to all medical appointments, across all healthcare settings and other locations as approved by the team.
-Our trained transportation team ensures that members make it safely to each destination.

 All services with the exception of emergency care are provided and/or coordinated by Senior LIFE and must be approved.
 Participants are responsible for any unauthorized services as determined by Senior LIFE.
 In-Network and out-of-network emergency services are covered by Senior LIFE.

 Because aging comes with challenges, it can sometimes seem like a nursing home or assisted living facility is the only option.
 Senior LIFE offers a different solution—one with clear benefits.